print logo

 Drying Ovens

 A drying oven is a chamber heated by the combustion of fuel to dry a product.
 Drying ovens produce emissions from the combustion of fuel, such as natural gas or propane.
 Some drying ovens are used to dry products that were recently coated.
-If the applied coatings contain VOCs then a separate permit would be required for the coating operations (see Coating Operations).
+If the applied coatings contain VOCs, then a separate permit would be required for the Coating Operations.

 Who Needs a Permit?

-• A permit is required for all drying ovens with a rated heat input capacity of 1 million BTU per hour or greater or that are not fired exclusively on purchased quality natural gas, liquid petroleum gas, or any combination thereof.
+• Any drying oven with a rated heat input capacity greater than or equal to 1 million BTU per hour, or that are not fired exclusively on purchased quality natural gas, liquid petroleum gas, or any combination thereof.

 • Each drying oven will be permitted individually if rated at 1 million BTU per hour or greater.